gonicus/clacks/doc/intro.rst

 If you tend to use a connection URL directly, use::

-  $ gosa-shell http[s]://amqp.example.com:8080/rpc
+  $ clacksh http[s]://amqp.example.com:8080/rpc

 for HTTP based sessions or ::

-  $ gosa-shell amqp[s]://amqp.example.com/org.gosa
+  $ clacksh amqp[s]://amqp.example.com/org.clacks

 for AMQP based sessions.

-The gosa-ng client
+The clacks client
 ^^^^^^^^^^^^^^^^^^

-A gosa-ng client is a device instance that has been joined into the gosa network.
+A clacks client is a device instance that has been joined into the gosa network.
 Every client can incorporate functionality into the network - or can just be a managed client.